What Is a System? A Practical Guide to Inputs, Outputs, Boundaries, and Feedback

 Read articleUnderstand the difference between infrastructure systems and operational systems, and why the distinction matters in planning, resilience, and system design.

-Read articleInfrastructure systems provide the physical backbone of modern society, including power networks, transport systems, communications infrastructure, and utilities.
+Read articleInfrastructure systems provide the physical backbone of modern society, including power networks, transport systems, communications infrastructure, water systems, and other utilities.

 Start hereElectric grids must balance generation and demand continuously.
 Understanding power generation, grid stability, and storage helps explain how modern energy systems operate.